-In this paper, we contribute to filling this gap by reviewing the costs and benefits of a specific type of policy instrument that recently gained significant traction in Europe - Energy Efficiency Obligations (also known as White Certificates).
+The economics of energy efficiency programmes have been subject to considerable academic debate lasting well over three decades now.
+In this paper, we contribute to this debate by reviewing the costs and benefits of a specific type of policy instrument that recently gained significant traction in Europe - Energy Efficiency Obligations - EEOs.
 Following the introduction of the EU Energy Efficiency Directive in 2012 the number of EEOs in Europe has grown from five schemes to now 16 EEOs in operation or planned across the EU.
-There is now an emerging body of evidence on the costs and benefits of Energy Efficiency Obligations covering a wider range of EU countries, which offers an opportunity to improve our understanding of the economics of Energy Efficiency Obligations.
-In this paper we draw on this new data and provide a) a comparative analysis of the costs and benefits of Energy Efficiency Obligations in a number of European countries, b) discuss the uncertainties and challenges around calculating the costs of Energy Efficiency Obligations, and c) provide a categorisation of the multiple benefits often overlooked in costbenefit-analyses with selected quantified examples.
+There is an emerging body of evidence on the costs and benefits of Energy Efficiency Obligations covering a wider range of EU countries, which offers an opportunity to improve our understanding of the economics of Energy Efficiency Obligations.
+In this paper, we draw on this new data and provide a) a comparative analysis of the costs and benefits of EEOs in a number of European countries, b) discuss the uncertainties and challenges around calculating the costs of Energy Efficiency Obligations, and c) provide a categorisation of the multiple benefits often overlooked in cost-benefit-analyses.

-Introduction
+1 Introduction

-The economics of energy efficiency programmes, including their costs and benefits, have been subject to considerable academic debate lasting well over three decades now (Allcott and Greenstone 2012; Blumstein et al. 1980; Geller 1997; Gillingham et al. 2006, 2009; Hausman and Joskow 1982; Jaffe and Stavins 1994a, 1994b; Jaffe et al. 2004; Joskow and Marron 1992; Metcalf 1994; Sutherland 1996).
-Yet, consensus on which programmes are most cost-effective and under which circumstances appears to be a long way off, even though the discussion is moving in the right direction.
-In essence, the two poles of the argument can be stylised as 'technological optimism' and 'economic pessimism' (Sorrell et al. 2004) and it is unlikely that full agreement will ever be reached given the fundamental differences between the perspectives.
+The economics of energy efficiency programmes, including their costs and benefits, have been subject to considerable academic debate lasting well over three decades now.2 Yet, consensus on which programmes are most cost-effective and under which circumstances appears to be a long way off, even though the discussion is moving in the right direction.
+In essence, the two poles of the argument can be stylised as 'technological optimism' and 'economic pessimism'3 and it is unlikely that full agreement will ever be reached given the fundamental differences between the perspectives.